Accudio/alistair-shepherd/src/writing/parallax-svg-landscape-1.md

 }
 ```

-The key line is that transform and it's custom properties.
+The key line is the first `transform` and it's custom properties.
 What we are doing is translating the layer down a certain amount based on the scroll position.

 We use a `prefers-reduced-motion` media query to remove the parallax effect for those who might get motion-sick or prefer less movement in their browsing.